allfed/Population-Loss-NW/README.md

 # Population-Loss-NW
-Estimate fatalities in the direct aftermath of a nuclear war
+Estimate fatalities and loss of industry in the direct aftermath of a nuclear war

 ## Installation
 1. Clone the repo on your local machine.
 2. Create the Conda environment using `conda env create -f environment.yml`.
 3. Activate the new environment using `conda activate Population-Loss-NW`.
 4. (Optional) Download the `.osm` data to the `data/OSM` directory if you want to use the industrial loss option.
 It can be downloaded [here](https://drive.google.com/drive/folders/13g6QluVBuEs9fm-nOPzuiYNYdXzB1WiK?usp=drive_link).
+For more countries, additional files can also be generated using the `data/OSM/extract-industrial-country.sh` script.
 5. (Optional) Download the HD LandScan data to the `data/LandScan` directory if you want to use the HD version of the LandScan data.
 It can be downloaded [here](https://landscan.ornl.gov/).

 ## Methodology